700sid/Youtube-playlist-maker-using-links/README.md

    link :- https://chromedriver.chromium.org/
 4. Enter Filename With extention
-5. Enter what your file contains links/names as directed in code
+5. Enter what your file contains links/names as directed in code Note :- If you are using playlist by names then write one name in one line.
 6. Enter username
 7. Enter password  #password will not show in terminal/command prompt while typing because that is protected
 8. If you acoount is protected with authentication you get 11 second to authenticate